How to split a transaction for commission or fees deducted

-How to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, or subcontractor's CIS tax deducted.
+This article explains how to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, fees or subcontractor's CIS tax deducted.

 It's fairly simple to split a transaction between more than one category in FreeAgent, though you may need to start by setting up one or more new categories.

-But what happens if you receive an amount of money that's already had bank charges, fees from a payment processor such as PayPal, GoCardless, Stripe or Dwolla, currency charges, commission, or subcontractor's CIS tax deducted?
+But what happens if you receive an amount of money that's already had bank charges, fees from a payment processor such as PayPal, GoCardless, Stripe, Dwolla or SumUp, currency charges or commission deducted?

 Customer paying net of payment processor charges

 Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Edit a transaction' screen.
 As you explain the transaction with type Invoice Receipt, change the amount to the full amount of the invoice.
-So in this case I'd change the amount from £100...
+So in this example, you would change the amount from £100...

 Finish explaining the transaction as normal, choosing the correct invoice from the unpaid ones.